vincentbernat/network-lab/lab-f5-puppet/README.md

     puppet device --debug

+You may have to install some gems if they are not available, notably `savon` which is needed by the F5 module.
+You can install them with `gem install savon`.
+If you don't want to install them each time, you can install them in your home with `gem install --user-install savon`.

 Once provisioned, you can get the collected facts in `/var/lib/puppet/yaml/facts/f5.local.yaml`.
 You can also check with `tmsh` that the provisioning has been done correctly: